-There are many logistical issues to consider when traveling, and one of the first decisions to make is how you'll get from point A to point B.
+There are many logistical issues to consider when traveling, and one of the first decisions is how you'll get from point A to point B.

 Your options may include flying, driving, or riding by train or bus.
-For a variety of reasons, many snowbirds decide driving is their best option.
+For various reasons, many snowbirds decide driving is their best option.

 Driving gives you greater control of when you travel and allows you the flexibility to vary your route or sight-see along the way.

 Plus, you'll have your personal vehicle for use at your wintertime destination.